 This course may be substituted for the service learning component of PT 750.
-Students travel with faculty from SHS to Nicaragua for a 2-week intensive service learning experience during the January intersession.
+Students travel with faculty from SNHS to various locations for a 2-week intensive service learning experience during the January intersession.
 Students work with people in the community to address health needs.
-Conversational Spanish is required.
 Students are responsible for their travel and living expenses.
 (1 credit)